Cerebras/modelzoo/PYTHON-SETUP.md

 ### CUDA requirements

 To run on a GPU, the CUDA libraries must be installed on the system.
 This includes both the CUDA toolkit as well as the cuDNN libraries.
 To install these packages, please follow the instructions provided on the [CUDA website](https://developer.nvidia.com/cuda-zone).
 And make sure to also include the [cuDNN library installation](https://developer.nvidia.com/cudnn).
-The TensorFlow and PyTorch models included in this ModelZoo have different requirements.
+The TensorFlow and PyTorch models included in this Model Zoo have different requirements.

 Please follow the specific instructions for each framework as described below: